Help & resources

-While most professional photographers appreciate the need to insure expensive cameras, lenses and other equipment, the truth is that you also need to consider a number of risks besides simply dropping a lens or having a camera stolen.
+Why do photographers need insurance?
+Well, while most professional photographers appreciate the need to insure expensive cameras, lenses and other equipment, the truth is that you also need to consider a number of risks besides simply dropping a lens or having a camera stolen.

 Even a minor slip or trip by a visitor to your studio could lead to a compensation claim for many thousands of pounds; and a flood or fire that caused your premises to close for any length of time could be even more financially damaging.
-That's why we have created this short guide, outlining just some of the financial risks faced by photographers, as well as the important role played by various insurance covers.
+That's why we have created this short guide, outlining just some of the financial risks faced by photographers, as well as the important role played by various photographer insurance covers.

 Protecting your business against claims for slips, trips, falls and more.